MikaPyDev/Snake-Game-AI/README.md

 Since the snake is always in a different position on the game board, we need to use the **Bellman equation** so that wherever the snake is, the model can make the correct predictions.
 Which looks as follows: V(s)=max(R(s,a)+gamma*V(s'))
 In simple terms, the first part (max(R(s,a)) is the current reward of an action in a given state.
 The second part (gamma V(s')) indicates the possible future reward because, of course, the snake must also look ahead.
 Thereby, gamma is the discount factor between 0 and 1.

+### "Normal" hamiltonian cycle
+Before I can explain the "pertubated" version, it is first important to understand the ordinary Hamiltonian cycle.
+This algorithm is only used in the final phase of the game.
+In it, the snake follows a preset route.
+It is not as intelligent and it is slow but in the final phase of the game you don't notice much of that because there is very little room to move.

+### Pertubated hamiltonian cycle
+This is basically a very accelerated version of the standard algorithm, which I use in the middle phase of the game.
+In doing so, the snake takes shortcuts.
+This is best understood with the image below: